FransUrbo/snmp-modules/zfs/README.txt

 via SNMP but what's making this one special is that it's indexed and 'tablified'.

-Do not that for the moment (until ZoL get's delegation), the snmp daemon needs to run as root to be able to retreive the relevant information...
+Do note that for the moment (until ZoL get's delegation), the snmp daemon needs to run as root to be able to retreive the relevant information...